DOCUMENT TSC-2026/B17 · BLOG POST 17 · ECOSYSTEM STRATEGY · REV. 01

 "The fastest path to $1M ARR is usually narrowing your ICP, not broadening it.
 The merchants who stay are the ones who tell you what to build next."

 Churn is always the primary constraint.
 At every stage, the most important number is month-3 retention.
-An app adding 100 new installs per month with 40% month-3 retention is on a treadmill — always acquiring, never compounding.
+An app adding 100 new installs per month with 40% month-3 retention is on a treadmill, always acquiring, never compounding.
 An app adding 50 installs per month with 80% month-3 retention is building a durable business.
 Fix churn before you invest in acquisition.
-For a deep dive on this, read our dedicated piece on churn as a symptom, not a cause.
+For a breakdown on this, read our dedicated piece on churn as a symptom, not a cause.

 Price for the value you'll deliver, not the value you currently deliver.
 The apps that reach $1M ARR fastest are almost never the cheapest ones.
 They're the ones that priced with confidence in their category, attracted merchants who valued what they were offering, and retained them because the value was real.
 See our dedicated post on Shopify app pricing strategy.